jmhodges/build_cassandra/README.md

 Cassandra against Java 7 and if you want or need it, I'd recommend using this Rakefile.

+You see, building Java 7 on OS X is a total bitch.
+Oh, and running it without having to use a very beta version of Java for everything on your machine.
+That's a total bitch, too.

+But, you know, we're software developers.
+We write Solutions For The Enterprise<sup>TM</sup>, and Solutions For This Horrible Itch In The Middle Of Our Backs and also Solutions To Stop Having to Friggin' Do This Goddamn It Is Annoying.
+So, I wrote this thing.

 It requires nothing more than Ruby, Rake, and MacPorts plus the usual gcc/make/ant stuff.